eosc-life-workshop/web-service/README.md

 }
 ```

-This file will create a simple reverse-proxy that redirects all incoming traffic to the container called compose-app-1 at port 8080 and use some security measures for the connection.
+This file will create a simple reverse-proxy that redirects all incoming traffic to the container called compose-web-app-1 at port 8080 and use some security measures for the connection.

+* deploy the reverse proxy with docker

 Now create a Dockerfile in  the folder and add the following content:
 ```Dockerfile